tidyverse/readr/README.md

   - Are slower (currently \~1.2-2x slower.
 If you want absolutely the best performance, use `data.table::fread()`.

-  - Use a slightly more sophisticated parser, recognising both doubled (`""""`) and backslash escapes (`"\""`), and can produce factors and date/times directly.
+  - Use a slightly more sophisticated parser.

   - Forces you to supply all parameters, where `fread()` saves you work by automatically guessing the delimiter, whether or not the file has